LakoMoor/LDBox/README.md

 - Converted into a library
 - Make like Game Engine
 - Find people :D
+- Add cURL and boost
+- Build for iOS and Android

 # Getting started
 ## Building ReadMe